-Soft tissue views (reduced KVp setting): Where there is a suspicion of unaccounted tooth/teeth or tooth/teeth fragments in the soft tissues.
+Soft tissue views (reduced kVp setting): Where there is a suspicion of unaccounted tooth/teeth or tooth/teeth fragments in the soft tissues.

-In the case of displaced teeth/fragments then lateral cervical spine, chest or abdomen XR referrals can be made to the main Radiology department at the RVI (local sedation /OS GA theatre protocols will be made available to guide on site in an emergency).
+In the case of displaced teeth/fragments then lateral cervical spine, chest, or abdomen XR referrals can be made to the main Radiology department at the RVI (local sedation /OS GA theatre protocols will be made available to guide on site in an emergency- see foreign body protocols).